Channel Dash: Subsequent operations

 Gneisenau entered a floating dry dock at Kiel and was hit twice by RAF bombers, on the night of 26/27 February.
 One bomb hit the battleship on her forecastle and penetrated the armoured deck.
 The explosion ignited a fire in the foremost magazine, which detonated, throwing the forward turret off its mount.
 The damage prompted the German Naval Staff to rebuild Gneisenau to mount the six 38 cm guns originally planned, rather than repair the ship and the damaged bow section was removed to attach a longer one.
 By early 1943, the ship had been sufficiently repaired to begin the conversion but after the failure of German surface forces at the Battle of the Barents Sea in December 1942, Hitler ordered the work to stop.
 On 23 February, Prinz Eugen was torpedoed by a British submarine off Norway and put out of action until October; then spent the rest of the war in the Baltic.
 On 28 March, the British raided St Nazaire in Operation Chariot and destroyed the Normandie dock, the only one in France capable of accommodating the largest German warships.
 Scharnhorst participated in Operation Zitronella against Spitzbergen on 8 September 1943 and was sunk at the Battle of the North Cape on 26 December.

 Memorial and commemorations

-A granite memorial to all Britons involved in Operation Fuller was erected in Marine Parade Gardens in Dover, to mark the 70th Anniversary Remembrance of the event in 2012.
-Sailors from HMS Kent provided a Guard of Honour as part of the parade held to mark the unveiling.
+A granite memorial to all Britons involved in Operation Fuller was erected in Marine Parade Gardens in Dover, to mark the 70th anniversary of the event in 2012.
+Sailors from HMS Kent provided a guard of honour as part of the parade held to mark the unveiling.

-On 10 February 2017, at the Fleet Air Arm memorial church at RNAS Yeovilton (HMS Heron), a ceremony and flypast by four Wildcat HMA2 helicopters of the current 825 Naval Air Squadron was conducted, marking the 75th anniversary of Lieutenant-Commander Esmonde and 825 Naval Air Squadron's attack.
+On 10 February 2017, at the Fleet Air Arm memorial church at RNAS Yeovilton (HMS Heron), a ceremony and flypast by four Wildcat HMA2 helicopters of 825 Naval Air Squadron was conducted, marking the 75th anniversary of Lieutenant-Commander Esmonde and 825 Naval Air Squadron's attack.